leahoh2006/dsci-100-project_template/README.md

-# dsci-100-project_template
+# dsci-100-individual_project_planning_stage_group13
-Template project repository for DSCI-100

-This is a sample line of my readme that I added locally
+This is the project planning individual stage for DSCI 100.